 Cardiac arrest is the cessation of cardiac mechanical activity resulting in the absence of circulating blood flow.
 Cardiac arrest stops blood from flowing to vital organs, depriving them of oxygen, and, if left untreated, results in death.
-Sudden cardiac arrest is the unexpected cessation of circulation within a short period of symptom onset (sometimes without warning).
-Sudden cardiac arrest occurs outside the hospital in more than 350,000 people/year in the US, with a 90% mortality.
+Sudden cardiac arrest is the unexpected cessation of circulation within a short period of symptom onset (often without warning).
+Sudden cardiac arrest occurs outside the hospital in more than 350,000 people/year in the US, including an estimated 5000 infants and children, with a 90% mortality rate.

-(See also the American Heart Association's 2018 update of heart disease and stroke statistics for out-of-hospital and in-hospital cardiac arrest.)
+(See also the American Heart Association [AHA] 2020 update of heart disease and stroke statistics for out-of-hospital and in-hospital cardiac arrest.)